MohamedAklamaash/Bong/README.md

 Approach that i am going to take

+create a firewal config to allow restricted access in the proxy server

 naive approach 1:

     get the respective ip of the senders' device or the prev hop ip